What Parents and Providers Need to Know About HIV Risk and Teens

-Not using condoms also puts teens at risk for other sexually transmitted diseases (STDs).
+Not using condoms also puts teens at risk for other sexually transmitted diseases or infections (STDs or STIs).
 In fact, one in every four STDs each year occurs among teens.
 This is especially concerning because the presence of an STD greatly increases a person's chances of getting or passing on HIV.
-People who have an STD such as syphilis, genital herpes, chlamydia, or gonorrhea are at greater risk for getting HIV during sex with HIV+ partners.
+People who have an STD such as syphilis, genital herpes, chlamydia, or gonorrhea are at greater risk for getting HIV during sex with partners living with HIV.
 Regularly using condoms significantly reduces the chances of getting STDs.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.